 In 2002, Andrew returned to Reading and set up the Aldworth Philharmonic Orchestra (APO) with some like-minded friends.
 He was chairman of APO until 2005 and remains its music director, having conducted over 50 concerts, with repertoire ranging from Albinoni and Vivaldi (directed from the oboe and harpsichord, respectively) through to directing nearly 150 performers for Mahler’s ‘Resurrection’ Symphony.
 He is committed to promoting young musicians and new music, overseeing the commissioning of 28 pieces by APO Young Composers Award winners in 16 years, conducting the world premiere of 24 of them.

-Away from APO, Andrew has made two appearances with Tewkesbury Camerata and will return in September 2019 with a programme which proudly includes an APO commission by Alice Knight.
-In 2017 he made his debut with the University of Reading’s Festival Sinfonia, returning in 2018.
+Away from APO, Andrew has made three appearances with Tewkesbury Camerata.
+In 2017 he made his debut with the University of Reading’s Festival Sinfonia, returning in 2018 and 2019.
 He is an active supporter of the local arts scene, supporting Reading Youth Orchestra and promoting international collaboration as a committee member of the Reading-Düsseldorf Association.
 He earns his crust developing training for train drivers and can still occasionally be seen at the controls of the green machines of Great Western Railway.
+In November 2019, Andrew was presented with a Pride of Reading award for his cultural contribution to his home town.